DinisMartinho/This-Ganyu-Does-Not-Exist/README.md

 </p>

 **Please note** that the code in this repository is for demonstration purposes only, and only includes the generator for generating images.
 The training loops and discriminator architectures are not included.
-With its sophisticated neural network architecture and modifications, this ProGAN is capable of generating high-resolution Ganyu faces with remarkable detail.
+This ProGAN is capable of generating high-resolution Ganyu faces with remarkable detail.